pyReef-model/pyReefCore/README.md

 ## <a name="usage"></a> Usage

-pyReefCore can be use from an _IPython notebook_ or a _python script_ directly.
+**pyReef-Core** can be used from an _IPython notebook_ or a _python script_ directly.
 An example of functions available is provided below:

 ```python